fah-OwO/youtube-live-translate-chat-collector/README.md

 There are 4 versions

-python shell  : it will read up to down as normal
+python shell  : (easiest to modfy)    it will read up to down as normal

 tkinter       : it will read down to upper according from past to present

-tkintet pyw   : use with pythonw.exe have an option to add keyword and member while running(or you can run normally as .py)
+tkintet pyw   : (best)        use with pythonw.exe have an option to add keyword and member while running(or you can run normally as .py)

-for Android   : now developing...
-I am using Pydroid3 in android
+for Android   : (Success?)    using Pydroid3 in android copy and press this

 I prefer tkinker version